 Shelving Covers

 Would you believe me when I say this shelving upgrade cost me less than $10 total!?!?
 Believe it!
 I can not stand wire shelving, but Alex has plenty on his honey-do list.
 I would love to replace all our shelving with wood, but this is my solution for the meantime using foam board and contact paper.
-It makes a huge difference and was super easy to do.
+It’s a great option if you’re on a tight budget!
+It’s an easy way to make a huge difference with little effort.
 I think I may do this to every single one of our closets!

 Measure and Remove Shelving

-Before buying your foam board, measure the surface of your shelves.
-For our pantry, one foam board per shelf was plenty.
+Before buying your foam board, measure the surface of your pantry shelves.
+For our small pantry, one foam board per shelf was plenty.
 Check out your local Dollar Tree first when purchasing the foam board, ours had plenty and I know other stores charge triple the amount for the same thing.
 Remove the contents of your pantry and all shelving except for the lowest shelf.
 This will allow easier installation.
+Also, this is a great time to check those expiration dates and toss any pantry items that are no longer good.
+Clearing out space will help with storage space too!

 Cut Foam Board